 – NR-AdditionalPath

-The IE NR-AdditionalPath is used by the target device to provide information about additional paths in association to the TOA measurements associated to NR positioning in the form of a relative time difference and a quality value.
-The additional path nr-relativeTimeDifference is the detected path timing relative to the detected path timing used for the TOA value, and each additional path can be associated with a quality value nr-path-Quality.
+The IE NR-AdditionalPath is used by the target device to provide information about additional paths in association to the path timing measurements associated to NR positioning in the form of a relative time difference and a quality value.
+The additional path nr-relativeTimeDifference is the detected path timing relative to the reference path timing used for determining the positioning measurements, and each additional path can be associated with a quality value nr-path-Quality.

 -- ASN1START